Prashant000007/verified-agent-identity/README.md

 | `challenges.json`  | Per-DID challenge history                                                          |
 | `credentials.json` | Verifiable credentials                                                             |

-Private keys are stored in plain text by default.
-To protect them at rest, enable master key encryption as described in the **KMS Encryption** section below.
+There are several ways of storing private keys, to enable master key encryption as described in the **KMS Encryption** section below.

 ### KMS Encryption